sini/nixkraken/docs/src/dev/docs.md

 This feature is implemented using raw [JavaScript](https://github.com/nicolas-goudry/nixkraken/blob/main/docs/theme/js/toc.js) and [CSS](https://github.com/nicolas-goudry/nixkraken/blob/main/docs/theme/css/toc.css) code, which together implement an auto-generated, collapsible table of contents sidebar for documentation pages.

-The JavaScript code, responsible for the page TOC generation, is heavily annotated, but here's what it does in short:
+The JavaScript code, responsible for the page TOC generation, is heavily annotated, but here is what it does in short:

 - build TOC items
   - scans all in-page headings (`h2-h6`) via their `a.header` anchors